akretion/overdue-reminder/account_invoice_overdue_reminder/README.rst

 * the **one-by-one** interface, which displays one screen for each customer that has overdue invoices, one after the other.
 You should use this interface when you have a small volume of reminders to send (less an 100 overdue reminders for example).
 It gives you a tight control on the reminders and the possibility to easily and rapidly customize the reminder e-mails.
 * the **mass** interface, which displays a list view of all customers that have overdue invoices, and you can process several reminders at the same time (via the *Actions* menu).

+This video tutorial in English will show you how to configure and use the module: `Youtube link <https://www.youtube.com/watch?v=MaOoVAi7Tc0>`_.

 Configuration
 =============